Thomas Speight: Background and Civic Life

 Thomas Speight was born in Catterall, Lancashire, England on 6 July 1844.
 He was a successful inventor and businessman and became the owner of Thomas Speight & Co.
 Mohair Merchants in Bradford, Yorkshire and built a large factory, the Burlington Works, in Thornbury.
 In 1986, Councillor Thomas Speight was a director of the Peoples Palace theater on Manchester Road.
 In 1894, at age 50, he turned his hand to civic affairs and represented Bradford Moor Ward.
 Two years later, in November 1896, Thomas Speight was elected Mayor of Bradford and served until November 1898.
 In 1897, he presided over the celebrations occasioned by the 50th anniversary (golden jubilee) of the incorporation of Bradford as a city and the 60th anniversary (diamond jubilee) of Queen Victoria's accession to the throne.
 Known as the "Jubilee Mayor", his image appears on the reverse of a commemorative medal struck for the occasion.
 In 1898, Speight was instrumental in establishing Cartwright Hall, an art gallery in Lister Park.
 Speight lived in Scarr Hall (now Bradford Moor golf club).
 Speight died in 1921 and is buried in Undercliffe Cemetery, Bradford.
+A detailed biography of Speight and his family was compiled by D. Broomfield in 2021.

 Speight was preceded in office by William Willis Wood (1844–1921), who was Mayor of Bradford from 1894 to 1896.